-- (1) believing that "normal" people never feel weak due to life challenges and - (2) it is shameful to have a mental illness.
+- (1) Believing that "normal" people never feel weak due to life challenges and - (2) It is shameful to have a mental illness.

 To challenge these two assumptions you want to first ask others whether or not they believe them to be true.
 You will likely give up hurtful attitudes when you discover that their underlying assumptions are actually false.
 So, let's start by challenging the first assumption: believing that "normal" people never feel weak due to life challenges.
-To do this, seek out a circle of trusted people for feedback; for example, a bible study group.
-In this example, you might also decide to check with your pastor, who you think is reliable and a "straight shooter."
-From your bible study group you learn that six out of seven people admitted to "feeling weak" at times.
-Then, your pastor tells you that she is sometimes overwhelmed by church work and feels weak.
-Both your pastor and the people in the bible group said there are many reasons why people feel weak but it does not necessarily mean MENTAL ILLNESS.
+To do this, seek out a circle of trusted people for feedback; for example, a basketball team you are a part of.
+In this example, you might also decide to check with your coach, who you think is reliable and a "straight shooter."
+From your basketball team you learn that six out of seven people admitted to "feeling weak" at times.
+Then, your coach tells you that he is sometimes overwhelmed by his work and feels weak.
+Both your coach and the people in the basketball team said there are many reasons why people feel weak but it does not necessarily mean MENTAL ILLNESS.
 After speaking with them, you understand that your hurtful belief (that "normal" people never feel weak due to life challenges) is not true.
 The final step is to translate your findings into an attitude that counters the hurtful belief.
 For example:

 "I'm not bad for feeling weak.
-Everyone does."
+Everyone feels weak sometimes."